 ESL*H139 Pronunciation III 3 credits

 Prerequisites: "C" or better in ESL *H022 or specified score on ESL placement exam.
 This course will provide extensive, in-depth practice in English pronunciation with special focus on rhythm, stress, and intonation.
 Basic features of English phonology will be reviewed.
 Students will learn to evaluate their own speech in order to become more competent, self-assured speakers.
 Short readings and poetry will be used to facilitate the unique expressive and communicative features of spoken English.
 This course requires a minimum of six hours of outside work per week.

+ESL*H141 Integrated Skills IV 3 credits

+Prerequisite: "C" or better in ESL*H132 and permission of the ESL Program Coordinator.
+This course is designed to help high intermediate level students strengthen reading and writing skills, as well as further develop proficiency in the use of grammar structures in authentic contexts.
+Short readings (including whole works) will be assigned as a basis for small group and class discussions and will also serve to introduce essential grammar rules, and expand vocabulary for application in a meaningful context.
+Writing tasks will be assigned to develop both sentence and paragraph structures.
+Students focus on writing and rewriting of paragraphs and essays to develop ideas, organization, clarity and accuracy in their writing.
+This course requires a minimum of six hours of outside work per week.
+ESL students may use up to 6 credits of Intermediate and Advanced levels of ESL courses to fulfill the Modern Languages/Arts and Humanities elective requirements.

 ESL*H142 Reading and Writing IV 6 credits